neurocyte/flow/README.md

 ```

 For Ghostty each conflicting binding has to be reconfigured individually.

-# Requirements
-- A modern terminal with 24bit color and kitty keyboard protocol support (kitty and ghostty are the only recommended terminals at this time)
-- NerdFonts support
-- Linux or MacOS (help porting to *BSD or Windows is welcome!)
-- A UTF-8 locale (very important!)

 # Features
 - fast TUI interface. no user interaction should take longer than one frame (6ms) (even debug builds)